Kauai, Hawaii

 Day 4

 We started our day at Kiahuna Beach.
-Headed to Brennecke’s Beach Broiler for lunch and delicious mai tais.
+We then headed to Brennecke’s Beach Broiler for lunch and delicious mai tais.
 We then hit Brennecke’s beach for fantastic snorkeling.
-Puka dog is next to Brennechke’s and is known for its hot dogs and specialty relishes.
+Puka Dog is next to Brennechke’s and is known for its hot dogs and specialty relishes.
 Nap Time.
-We were within walking distance from Cabana Bar and Grill, which had great cocktails and sharable plates.
+We were within walking distance of Cabana Bar and Grill, which had great cocktails and shareable plates.

 Day 5

-We ordered online at Little fish Coffee Poipu for coffee and breakfast because there is always a super long line starting at 8 am.
-We went to the Swinging Bridge, a fun family activity as a pit stop.
+We ordered coffee and breakfast online at Little Fish Coffee Poipu because there is always a super long line starting at 8 am.
+As a pit stop, we went to the Swinging Bridge, a fun family activity.
 We then hit the glass beach, which had lots of sea glass.
 If you put the directions right in your phone, it is, in fact, correct, even though it feels weird to drive through a construction site.
 We didn’t swim here; we just wanted to check the sea glass.
-Salt pond beach was a little drive away, which was very mellow and great for snorkeling.
-This beach was protected, had a lifeguard on duty, and was very family-friendly.
-We kept heading west and hit chicken in a barrel for lunch on a lovely plantation.
+Salt Pond Beach was a little drive away, which was very mellow and great for snorkeling.
+This beach was protected, had a lifeguard on duty, and was family-friendly.
+We kept heading west and hit Chicken in a Barrel for lunch on a lovely plantation.
 The main attraction of the day was sailing the Napoli coast.
 This is the top attraction to do if you visit this island.
 We boated through caves, saw dolphins, snorkeled, got a historic village tour, and feasted our eyes on spectacular views of the Napali coast.

 Day 6

 When in Hawaii, you’ve gotta go surfing.
 So we got surfing lessons at the Sheridan Hotel to start our day.
-We got some shaved iced at the fresh shave, then started heading north for the second part of our trip.
+We got some shaved ice at the Fresh Shave, then started heading north for the second part of our trip.
 We stopped at Wailua Falls to take a look.
 There is a hike you can do, but we were too tired from the surfing lessons.
 When driving to the island's north side, you go back through Lihue, where the airport is.
-It is a perfect midway point to get out of the car, stretch your legs and get a bite to eat.
-Here we went to Java Kai for a coffee pick me up, Pono market for poke, Bubba’s Burgers, and Kauai juice and Co.
+It is a perfect midway point to get out of the car, stretch your legs, and get a bite to eat.
+Here we went to Java Kai for a coffee pick-me-up, Pono Market for poke, Bubba’s Burgers, and Kauai Juice and Co.
 There are cute shops and boutiques intermixed between the eateries on this road.
-Once we got to Princeville, we checked into our Air BnB.
-That night for dinner got into Postcards Cafe, a must-eat place, so definitely make reservations in advance.
-This exquisite restaurant was in Hanalei Bay, with cuisine highlights of seafood and fresh produce.
-It was the highlight eatery on the island.
+Once we got to Princeville, we checked into our Airbnb.
+That night for dinner, we went to Postcards Cafe, a must-eat place, so make reservations in advance.
+This exquisite restaurant was in Hanalei Bay, with seafood and fresh produce cuisine highlights.
+It was the highlight of the island's eateries.

 Day 7

 For our first day in Princeville, we started with the tourist attraction Queen’s Bath.
 It was a short 0.8-mile hike down to the tidepool.
 We caught it when it was low tide and were able to jump in.
 It is a sinkhole in the coastal lava rock.
-Then we headed to Hanalei bay, and on our way to the pass, we stopped at the Hanalei Valley lookout to see the taro fields.
-Once we got through the pass, we drove to Haena state park on a driving tour.
-We stopped at the Maniniholo Dry Cave, which you can hop out of the car and walk into.
-We headed back to the town of Hanalei bay to grab lunch right off Highway 560.
-There was a grocery store, BBq, and shaved ice.
-After filling up, we walked to Hanalei bay and Hanalei pier, where you can jump off.
-We walked to the Dolphin Restaurant for a laidback riverside eatery experience for dinner.
-We got sushi rolls, poke, charcuterie board fixing, and clam chowder.
+Then we headed to Hanalei Bay, and on our way to the pass, we stopped at the Hanalei Valley lookout to see the taro fields.
+Once we got through the pass, we drove to Haena State Park on a driving tour.
+We stopped at the Maniniholo Dry Cave, where you can hop out of the car and walk into.
+We headed back to Hanalei Bay to grab lunch right off Highway 560.
+There was a grocery store, BBQ, and shaved ice.
+After filling up, we walked to Hanalei Bay and Hanalei Pier, where you can jump off.
+We walked to the Dolphin Restaurant for a laid-back riverside eatery experience for dinner.
+We got sushi rolls, poke, a charcuterie board, and clam chowder.

 Day 8

-We started this day off at Hideaway beach, a steep hike down but super short and worth it.
-The best beach on the north side of the island.
-There was terrific snorkeling right off the beach, where we saw a handful of turtles and fishies.
+We started this day off at Hideaway Beach.
+It was a steep hike down, but super short and worth it.
+The best beach is on the north side of the island.
+There was terrific snorkeling off the coast, where we saw a handful of turtles and fishies.
 Next, we went to Kilauea Lighthouse, where the view was breathtaking.
 Naptime.
-We went to Tiki Iniki for dinner, which was nestled in a strip mall and had the most fantastic cocktail drink list.
-We saw the sunset at the best location on the north side, right by the hideaway pizza pub.
+We went to Tiki Iniki for dinner, which was nestled in a strip mall with the most fantastic cocktail drink list.
+We saw the sunset at the best location on the north side, right by the Hideaway Pizza Pub.

 Day 9